 Hi, I'm Moritz.

-I'm an enterprise software developer with a focus on UX.
+I'm a software developer and consultant with a focus on user experience.

 Web applications

-I develop business software and occasionally do contract work as a freelancer.
-My main product is a SaaS time tracking and billing software for small IT agencies.
+Before joining my current employer, I developed business software and occasionally did contract work as a freelancer.
+My main product was a SaaS time tracking and billing software for small IT agencies.
 I have also worked on other web- and some desktop apps.

 My preferred stack for greenfield projects is React, GraphQL/Relay, TypeScript, Node, Tailwind, and Docker.
 My apps are often data-intensive, and I developed a robust skillset surrounding performance optimization, including a sensibility for DOM node count and optimizing React rerenders.
 Safari is my primary browser, so I know about many cross-browser quirks, especially because I love to build highly themed sites, which often stress standards compliance.
 My skill set also includes performance optimizations for PostgreSQL queries, such as improving nested common table expressions and join order.